smoochie-code-amateur/tsr-skip-timer/README.md

 3. Enable **Developer mode** (toggle in the top-right corner).
 4. Click **Load unpacked** and select the extension folder.

-After editing files, reload the extension on the extensions page.

 ## Usage

 - Navigate to any free item page on The Sims Resource.